 Skateboard Truck Tightness Guide Calculator

-Find your ideal skateboard truck tightness based on weight, riding style, and bushing durometer.
+Find ideal skateboard truck tightness from body weight, riding style, and bushing durometer.

 Skateboard truck tightness affects turning radius, stability, and responsiveness.
 The key factor is the interaction between rider weight, bushing durometer (hardness), and the kingpin nut compression.